Privacy: the iOS browser showdown

 I click on "Do not allow"

-Note that with iOS, I can now only authorize access once (Chrome will then have to ask me again on the next launch), I can also deactivate "Exact position".
-These options can be useful to protect you from certain applications.
+Note that with iOS, I can now grant access just once (Chrome will then have to ask me again on the next launch), and I can also turn off "Precise Location".
+These options can be useful for protecting yourself from certain apps.

-Last step, Chrome is already launched but I do a search, on Google obviously, to come across a consent banner which has just been withdrawn by the CNIL :
+Last step, Chrome is already launched, but I do a search, on Google obviously, and come across a consent banner that has just been sanctioned by the CNIL:

 The new information banner implemented by the companies upon arrival on the google.fr page still did not allow users residing in France to understand the purposes for which cookies are used and did not inform them of the fact that they could refuse these cookies.